biosustain/THG/metabolite_reac_identification/README.md

 		- The function to write the new model

 2. models:
-	- Human-GEM_2022-06-21.xml (reference model)
+	- Human-GEM_2022-06-21.xml
+		- Used reference model
-	- Human Database.xml (reference database)
+	- Human Database.xml
+		- Used reference database (developed in THG/generate_data-base)
 	- THG-beta1.1.xml (new model)
+		- New model with enriched annotation (version 1.1)
 	- THG-beta1.1.1.xml (new model)
+		- New model with enriched annotation (version 1.1.1)